simontrost/VinylPi64/README.md

 hint: you might also want to get ffmpeg `sudo apt install ffmpeg`

 ### 5. Configuration:
+If you don't want to use the web interface, you will have toi edit the config manually
 ```bash
 nano config.json
 ```
-Configure:
-- the Pixoo IP (or enable subnet discovery)
-- the audio device name
-- fallback image path
-- preview paths
-- debug logs, etc

 ### 6. Execute
 with active env:
 ```bash
 python vinylpi/dashboard.py
 ```
-hint: you can start the actual music detection from the webapp: `http://vinylpi.local:5000/`or via `python vinylpi/main.py`
+hint: you can start the actual music detection from the webapp: `http://vinylpi.local:8080/`or via `python vinylpi/main.py`

 ## Autostart on boot